Wells Enterprises

 Wells is the second largest ice cream maker in the United States behind Unilever.
-Wells produces the Blue Bunny brand, along with 2nd St. Creamery, Bomb Pop and several private label brands.
-In addition, Wells is the licensee for Weight Watchers Ice Cream.
+Wells produces the Blue Bunny brand, along with Halo Top, Bomb Pop, and Blue Ribbon Classics.
+In addition, Wells is the licensee for Weight Watchers Ice Cream and The Cheesecake Factory at Home ice cream products, and produces Great Value brand ice cream under license for Walmart.
 In 2007 and 2008, Wells sold its cultured dairy and fluid milk business to Dean Foods and its yogurt business to Grupo Lala.

+In 2023, it was reported that Ferrero SpA had completed the purchase of the company.

 History

 Fred H. Wells Jr. opened a milk route in 1913 in Le Mars after purchasing a horse, delivery wagon, and a few cans and jars for $250 from local dairy farmer Ray Bowers.

 Around 1925, Wells and his sons began manufacturing ice cream and selling it in neighboring Iowa towns: Remsen, Alton and Sioux City.
 In 1928 Fairmont Ice Cream purchased the ice cream distribution system in Sioux City along with the right to use the Wells name.

 In 1935, the Wells family decided to sell ice cream in Sioux City again.
 Unable to sell their product under their own name "Wells", they decided to hold a “Name That Ice Cream” contest in the Sioux City Journal.
 A Sioux City man won the $25 cash prize for the winning entry of “Blue Bunny” after noticing how much his son enjoyed the blue bunnies in a department store window at Easter.

 After Fred H. Wells, Jr. died in 1954, his sons, Harold, Mike, Roy and Fay, and their cousin Fred D. Wells, son of Harry Cole Wells, ran the family business as a partnership.
 Meanwhile, new facilities were added in the postwar period.
 For example, the main part of the company, the North Plant, was built in Le Mars in the 1950s for the manufacture of ice cream products.
 In 1963, the company constructed its Milk Plant.
-The family retained ownership and management of the business after it was incorporated under Iowa law in 1977 as Wells' Dairy, Inc.
+The family retained ownership and management of the business after it was incorporated under Iowa law in 1977 as Wells' Dairy, Inc. Fay and Fred Wells retired in January 2001, leaving the positions of CEO, president and COO to Fay Wells' sons and the positions of executive vice president and vice president of retail sales to Fred Wells' sons.